chrisnappin/aws-templates/basic-loadbalanced-webserver/index.md

 #Basic Load Balanced Web Server

-Includes:

-* A CloudFormation template to deploy the [basic-standalone-webserver](../basic-standalone-webserver) AMI as a set of new EC2 instances in an auto-scaling group, located in the default VPC of 2 AZs.
+A CloudFormation template to deploy the [basic-standalone-webserver](../basic-standalone-webserver/index.md) AMI as a set of new EC2 instances in an auto-scaling group, located in the default VPC of 3 AZs.
 (TODO: behind an ELB)

 ##Building the AMI